neo4j-partners/neo4j-strands-agents-example/README.md

-# Neo4j + AWS Strands Agent Demo: Financial Crime Exploration
+# Neo4j + AWS Strands Agent Demo: Financial Crime Investigation Dataset Exploration

 This project demonstrates how to integrate Neo4j with the AWS Strands Agent framework to explore and analyze a financial crime dataset using multi-agent orchestration.